Shep221/wayne_birthday/replit.md

 ## Overview

-This is a modern full-stack web application built for "The August BDAY-Verse" party event.
-The application features a spooky-themed landing page with dual countdown functionality: a main countdown to the party date (August 2nd, 7pm) and individual birthday countdowns for three August Leo birthday celebrants.
-It's designed as a single-page application with a React frontend and an Express backend, featuring a clean architecture that separates client, server, and shared components.
+This is a modern full-stack web application built for Wayne Wu's birthday countdown on August 11th.
+The application features a spooky, chaotic party-themed landing page with interactive 3D elements, real-time countdown functionality, and mouse tracking effects.
+Designed specifically for Wayne who works as a bartender at Genies, the app has an alcohol/party theme with spooky disco vibes.
+It's a single-page application with React frontend and Express backend, enhanced with Three.js for 3D graphics and interactive effects.

 ## User Preferences